Noesis/UnrealPlugin/README.md

 * [QuestLog](https://github.com/Noesis/Tutorials/tree/master/Samples/QuestLog/UE4): This samples shows how to use `Binding`s to more complex data, such as `Texture`s and `Array`s of `Object`s.

 * [Scoreboard](https://github.com/Noesis/Tutorials/tree/master/Samples/Scoreboard/UE4): This sample shows more advanced ways to expose data on `Blueprint`s so that it can be used in `Binding`s, such as using Getter functions and manually notifying property changes.

+* [Localization](https://github.com/Noesis/Tutorials/tree/master/Samples/Localization/UE4): A sample showing a way to implement content localization using `ResourceDictionary`s.

+* [UserControl](https://github.com/Noesis/Tutorials/tree/master/Samples/UserControl/UE4): This sample shows how to implement an `UserControl` using a XAML and a C++ code-behind class, and how to use it from another XAML.

 * [Menu3D](https://github.com/Noesis/Tutorials/tree/master/Samples/Menu3D/UE4): This sample shows how to use `UserControl`s to implement a multi-panel game main menu.